TimH1502/fileshare/README.md

 ### Sharing files

-**Drag & drop:** Drag a file or folder from your file manager into the terminal window.
-Most modern terminals (Windows Terminal, iTerm2, GNOME Terminal, etc.) will paste the path as text — fileshare detects this and registers the share automatically.
+**Drag & drop:** Drag a file or folder from your file manager into the terminal window. fileshare detects the dropped path and registers the share automatically.
+Works with paths on any drive (C:, D:, etc. on Windows).

 **Manual path entry:** Tab to the **My Shares** panel and press `m`.
-A dialog opens where you can type the full path to a file or folder and press `Enter`.
-Both Windows and Unix paths are accepted:
+A dialog opens where you can type the full path and press `Enter`:

 ```
 Windows:  C:\Users\Tim\Downloads\report.pdf
+          D:\Projects\myapp\
 Unix:     /home/tim/downloads/report.pdf
 ```

-**Folder zip dialog:** Whenever a folder is added (by drag & drop or manual path), a popup appears showing the folder's total size and file count and asks whether to zip it before sharing:
+**Folder zip dialog:** Whenever a folder is added, a popup appears and asks whether to zip it before sharing:

 ```
 ╔══════ 📁 Share Folder ══════════════╗